-The IVA-2 CPT is a psychological test that helps the school psychologist evaluate both visual and auditory attention and response control functioning.
+The IVA-2 CPT is decision support software that helps school psychologists evaluate both visual and auditory attention and response control functioning.
 It includes free online, self-scoring ADHD parent, teacher, and self-rating scales and a report writer that helps guide you in your evaluation.
 By following a step-by-step process, you can examine the various factors needed to help you complete an evaluation that includes the student’s clinical history, presenting symptoms, other psychological issues, clinical observations, rating scale results, and the IVA-2 test results.
-You can then make a diagnosis based on your comprehensive evaluation and can modify your report using the built-in, MS Word compatible word processor.
-You can administer and score the test, download the ADHD rating scale results, and complete your own customized, integrated, and comprehensive report in less than an hour!
+You can quickly create a report based on your comprehensive evaluation and can then modify that report using the built-in, MS Word compatible word processor.
+You can administer, score, and complete your own customized, integrated, and in-depth interpretative report in less than an hour!

 Validity research using the IVA CPT with children ages 7 to 12 had a sensitivity of 92% in identifying individuals diagnosed by a clinician as having ADHD.
 The IVA CPT also correctly identified the 90% of non-ADHD children (i.e., false positives = 10%).
 Another validity study for a typical mixed age clinical population (ages 6 to 55) found that as part of a clinician’s comprehensive psychological evaluation, the combination of the ADHD rating scale data with the IVA CPT matched the clinical diagnosis 90% of the time.
 In addition, this study did not misclassify 89% of individuals who did not have ADHD (i.e., 11% false positives).
 A summary review of the key IVA CPT research is available by clicking here.

-The use of the IVA-2 requires that it be administered under the supervision of a licensed healthcare professional who has expertise in the use and interpretation of psychological tests.
+The use of the IVA-2 decision support software requires that it be administered under the supervision of a licensed healthcare professional who has expertise in the use and interpretation of psychological tests.
 The test is not intended to be used as a stand-alone diagnostic instrument.
 By itself, it does not identify the presence or absence of any clinical diagnosis.
-The function of this psychological test is to aid the examiner in making a diagnosis as part of a comprehensive evaluation.
-For more information about the IVA-2 and a sample of a clinician generated report, click here.
+The function of this psychological test is to aid school psychologists in evaluating attention and response control impairments in order to guide their recommendations for interventions and accommodations that will help the student improve their school performance.
+For more information about the IVA-2 and a sample of a typical report, click here.

 Now you can have the freedom to administer the IVA-2 at multiple locations without having to pay full-price for additional stations.
 For a one-time fee, you can add a special license to administer the IVA-2 from a second location.
 This license automatically renews at no additional charge when you renew your IVA-2 license.
 The new IVA-2 remote testing option allows you to administer tests from other locations online, on your iPad or even on your iPhone.
 Test data are uploaded back to your PC and are accessible only from your “master” IVA-2 license.
 Data are securely encrypted, and no PHI goes online.